-1) Currently all the funds are diversified across multiple asset classes and exhibit characteristics of prudent investment diversification.
+- 1) Be mindful of target asset allocation for each fund and the goals they are attempting to achieve.
+Currently, all the funds are diversified across multiple asset classes and exhibit characteristics of prudent investment diversification.
 RVK further noted that the determination of a fund's asset allocation is the single most important investment decision and is a major determinant of long-term return and the volatility risk of asset values.
 Creating a diversified portfolio of asset classes enables the investor to achieve a potential higher rate of return while minimizing the volatility of the portfolio.
 A fund following a smoother, less volatile path compounds value at a faster rate.
-RVK advised the ORSC to not assume that all the funds should have the same asset allocation.
-Differences in their liabilities, funding status, the risk tolerance of their fiduciaries and other factors will likely produce legitimate differences in asset allocation.
-They advised the ORSC and systems' boards to monitor changes in asset allocation over time.
+RVK advised the ORSC to not assume that each of the funds should have the same asset allocation.
+Differences in each fund's liability, funding status, the risk tolerance of the respective fiduciaries and other factors will likely produce legitimate differences in asset allocations. - 2) RVK recommended that ORSC monitor the change in asset allocation over time.
+RVK noted that the target allocation should be formally reviewed (by each respective Board) every few years with potentially more frequent informal reviews (by the respective staff).
+From each review there can be multiple reasons for adopting new targets (with generally gradual shifts) from a rare occurrence of the overarching goal of the investment program changing to potential consideration of significant, longer-term economic or market changes to the possibility of opportunities to improve the risk/return tradeoff. - 3) While the report focuses on recent information in return and risk taken at each of the funds, RVK strongly encouraged the ORSC to focus on the 3- and 5- year risk and return results to better gauge the stewardship of pension assets.